-Preventive measures provide conditions where the incident is unlikely to happen, but its occurrence cannot be totally avoided.
-In this category, we find measures such as inventory reduction for critical substances, the choice of a continuous rather than a batch process leading to smaller reactor volumes, and a semi-batch rather than a full batch process providing additional means of reaction control.
+Preventive measures provide conditions where the incident is unlikely to happen, but its occurrence cannot be totally excluded.
+In this category, we find measures such as inventory reduction for critical substances, the choice of continuous rather than batch process leading to smaller reactor volumes, and a semi-batch rather than a full batch process providing additional means of reaction control.
 Process automation, safety maintenance plans, etc. are also preventative measures.
-The aim of these measures is to avoid triggering the incident and thus reducing its consequences.
+The aim of these measures is to avoid triggering the incident and thus reducing its frequency of occurrence.
 In the frame of runaway risks, a runaway remains theoretically possible, but due to process control, its severity is limited and the probability of occurrence reduced, such that it can be controlled before it leads to a critical situation.

 Mitigation measures have no effect on triggering the incident, but avoid it leading to severe consequences.
 Examples of such measures are emergency plans, organization of emergency response, and explosion suppression.
-In the frame of runaway risks, such a risk may be triggered but its impact is limited, for example, by a blow down system that avoids toxic or flammable material escaping to the environment.
+In what concerns runaway reactions, they may be triggered, but their impact remains limited, for example, by a blow down system that avoids toxic or flammable material escaping to the environment.

-Technical measures are designed in such a way that they require no intervention, nor need to be triggered or executed.
+Technical measures are designed in such a way that they require no human intervention, nor need to be triggered or executed.
 They are designed to avoid human error (in their action, but not in their design!).
 Technical measures are often built as automated control systems, such as interlocks or safety trips.
 In certain instances, they must be able to work under any circumstances, even in the case of utility failure.
 Therefore, great care is required in their design, which should be simple and robust.
-Here the simplification principle of inherent safety, the KISS principle (Keep It Simple and Stupid), should be followed.
+Here the simplification principle of inherent safety, the Keep It Simple and Safe (KISS) principle, should be followed.
 Depending on the risk level, they must also present a certified high degree of reliability.
-This is described in the international standard IEC 61511 [9] that advises on the different Safety Integrity Levels (SIL) with the required reliability as a function of the risk.
+This is described in the international standard IEC 61511 [15] that advises on the different safety integrity levels (SILs) with the required reliability as a function of the risk (see Chapter 17).

 Organizational measures are based on human action for their performance.
-In the fine chemicals and pharmaceutical industries, reactor-charging operations are often manual operations and the product identification relies on the operator.
+In the fine chemicals and pharmaceutical industries, reactor-charging operations are often manual operations, and the product identification relies on the operator.
 In this context, quality systems act as support to safety, since they require a high degree of traceability and reliability.
 Examples of such measures are labeling, double visual checks, response to acoustic or optical alarms, in process control, and so on.
-The efficiency of theses measures is entirely based on the discipline and instruction of the operators.
+The efficiency of these measures is entirely based on the discipline and instruction of the operators.
 Therefore, they must be accompanied by programs of instructions, where the adequate procedures are learned in training.